Are you curious about the health benefits of swimming?

 Losing Weight and Weight Control

-However, make sure that you do swim continuously at the pool.
-Stopping every five minutes to have a chat with your lane partners won’t cut it! 😉
+However, make sure you really do swim while being at the pool.
+Stopping all the time to chat with your swim buddies doesn’t cut it! ;-)

-If you are overweight, swimming is the best way to lose weight as you will be able to work out safely without putting too much stress on your joints.
+If you are overweight, swimming is a great way to burn calories and lose weight, as you will be able to work out without putting too much stress on your joints.